 Basics

-Easy trick to dose KCL for Hypokalemia
+Easy Trick to calculate Potassium Chloride (KCL) dose for Hypokalemia

-STEP 1 : Decide goal Potassium level
+STEP 1: Decide goal blood Potassium level

-Usually 4.0 is a good goal, in cases of renal failure, I lower goal to 3.5-3.6
+Usually, 4.0 meq/L is a good goal to aim for, In renal failure, I lower the goal to 3.5-3.6 to reduce hyperkalemia risk

 Examples: